wangkehang/acc102-figure-skating-analysis/README.md

 3. Open and run `acc102_figure_skating.ipynb` in Jupyter Notebook.

 ## 6. Demo
-A short video demo of this project is available here: [Your Demo Video Link]
+A short video demo of this project is available here: []